Borrowed Bites

 The wonderful thing about a brine is that it easily solves both of those problems.
 The salt in the brine pulls moisture and flavor throughout the white meat.
 After brining, use whichever you prefer - electric smoker, gas grill, Traeger, or charcoal grill.

 Feel free to think of smoked turkey breasts outside of Thanksgiving Dinner!
-We serve this for our Easter menu along with this Glazed Ham in A Roaster.
+We serve this as one of our Easter Recipes menu along with this Glazed Ham in A Roaster.
 It makes such an easy main dish because the cooking process is relatively hands-off, and smoking the turkey breasts the day before means less work on the day of serving.

 • It is loaded with flavor with very few ingredients.